lsprangers/lsprangers.github.io/docs/aws_sap/DATABASE.md

     - Standards

 ### DyanmoDB Basics
-Most of these basicas are covered in the [NoSQL Walkthrough](/docs/architecture_components/databases%20&%20storage/NoSQL/index.md)
+Most of these basics are covered in the [NoSQL Walkthrough](/docs/architecture_components/databases%20&%20storage/NoSQL/index.md)
+TLDR; is that DynamoDB is schemaless K:V store with tables, primary keys, items, and attributes, it can scale almost infinitely, meaning it's partitioned, and it has local and global secondary indexes for different query patterns.
+Authenticating to RDS involves security groups, IAM policies, and KMS encryption at rest, because at the end of the day it's just a number of servers running a DB engine in a VPC somewhere (DynamoDB is serverless so you don't have to manage the servers, but RDS you do)

 - Made of tables
 - Each table has a Primary key
     - Primary Key is either Partition Key, Partition and Sort Keys, or Combo Key